AndreasG11/MAE224/Example-2-:-PWMs.md

 Here are some to-do's before moving on:

 1. Read the signal frequency on the oscilloscope and compare it to the `freq` value set above.
-2. Read the signal frequency with the Kiethley (press the Freq. button and adjust the range if needed) and compare to the values in (1).
+2. Read the signal frequency with the Keithley (press the Freq. button and adjust the range if needed) and compare to the values in (1).
 2. Change `freq` and measure it with the Photon, oscilloscope, and DMM (re-run the Matlab code).
 3. Change the output voltage `vout`.
 What happens to the duty cycle?
 What are the units of the duty cycle?